Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 ## Introduction

-This is a [Websocket](https://en.wikipedia.org/wiki/WebSocket) and [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) based api.
-It will be used as a second backend for my electron.js chat app and it will interact with the postgresql database.
+This is a [Web Socket](https://en.wikipedia.org/wiki/WebSocket) and [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) based api.
+It will be used as a second backend for my electron.js chat app and it will interact with the PostgreSQL database.
 Most of the processing of data, messages, authentication and more will be handled here remotely and securely.

 Most endpoints will return and accept an [`application/json`](https://en.wikipedia.org/wiki/JSON) type of input for POST and some query parameters.

 Also most endpoints will require Authentication/Authorization with OAuth JWT bearer tokens.

 ### Format for endpoints:
-For each endpoint I will include the type of, and what data you will need to use for the request, an example response, if the endpoint it requires authentication, rate limits and more aditional information you might need when using it.
+For each endpoint I will include the type of, and what data you will need to use for the request, an example response, if the endpoint it requires authentication, rate limits and more additional information you might need when using it.
 I will also try to include a link to try out the endpoint.

 **Format for example parameters/arguments:**
 Another thing to note is that if I say something like `[username]` you need to replace the username with your actual username.
 If a parameter/argument is wrapped with angled brackets (`<argument>`) that means that it is required.
 If it is optional it will be wrapped in square brackets (`[argument]`)